espresso3389/VsShibari/README.md

 # VsShibari
-Experiment to do all the cross platform development tasks on Visual Studio
+An experiment to build everything with Visual Studio 2015